couchbaselabs/node-ottoman/vuepress/guides/model.md

   scopeName?: string;
   idKey?: string;
   modelKey?: string;
+  maxExpiry?: string;
   keyGenerator?: (params: { metadata: ModelMetadata; id: any }) => string;
 }
 ```
+- `collectionName`: define the collection name to be use in the Couchbase Server.
+The default value will be the Model's name.
+- `scopeName`: define the scope where the collection will be placed.
+The default value is `_default`
+- `idKey`: it's the value of the key to save your id.
+The default value is set to 'id'.
+- `modelKey`: define the key to store the model name into the document.
+The default value is `_type`
+- `maxExpiry`: value used to create a collection for this instance.
+The default value is `300000`.
+- `keyGenerator`: function to generate the key to store documents.

+If you don't provided a `keyGenerator` implementation it will be inherited by `Ottoman` instance options, check this in [Ottoman options](/guides/ottoman.html#ottoman-constructor-options)

 ### Model id